twkenxtis/IVE-Discord-Bot/readme.md

 # How it works?
-- trigger your local chrome notifications and post a request for [**RSSHUB**](https://github.com/DIYgod/RSSHub) After some magic process send to Discord channel
+- trigger your local chrome notifications and send GET request for [**RSSHUB**](https://github.com/DIYgod/RSSHub) After some magic process send to Discord channel
 ### What is RSSHUB?
 > **I'm using **RSSHUB** for my core request API you can choese whatever you want RSS service (Highly recommended [rsshub](https://github.com/DIYgod/RSSHub)) A open source MIT project)**